This post may contain affiliate links. Please read our disclosure policy.

 Yes, leave the skin on zucchini when you grate it.
 The skin is full of vitamins and nutrients and also has a vibrant green color that makes a beautiful bread.

-Do you have to take the seeds out of zucchini before making bread?
+Do you take seeds out of zucchini for bread?

 Nope!
 There is no need to remove the seeds from zucchini before shredding it.
 You can shred the whole zucchini, skin on.